Kong/docs.konghq.com/app/contributing/style-guide.md

 2. Is there a Font Awesome icon?

-   We also use a free version of Font Awesome to supplement Unicode icons.
+   We also use the free version of Font Awesome to supplement Unicode icons.
    Check out [their catalog](https://fontawesome.com/v5/search?m=free) to find an icon code, then see our [icon usage instructions](/contributing/markdown-rules/#icons).